meharryp/ClubBot/README.md

 # ClubBot
 A bot for playing youtube, soundcloud and more on Discord voice chat channels.
+# Note
+You will need a 64-bit OS for running this on, since node-opus does not support 32-bit operating systems.
 # Installing
 1. Install nodejs and npm.
 2. Run `npm install` in the directory the bot is in